MaximHelio/MaximHelio.github.io/index.md

 ---
 ## About

 I am originally from [Gwangju, South Korea](https://en.wikipedia.org/wiki/Gwangju).
 I majored in Chemistry, Nanoscience and Computer Engineering and worked as a [software developer](./assets/Portfolio.pdf) in Seoul for three years.
 The direction of my life has leaned not toward success, but toward failing in time.
-And those experiences and assets have continually guided me to discover ever more meaningful paths in my life.
+And those experiences and assets have continually guided me to discover ever more meaningful paths in my life, I believe.

 My current research interests lie in advancing predictive simulations of molecules and materials by (i) improving scalable electronic-structure methods (HCI, DFT), (ii) developing hybrid quantum–classical surrogate models for chemistry as the most decent applications of quantum computing, and (iii) building reliable excited-state dynamics workflows with quantified uncertainty.
 Broadly, I am always keen on AI/ML tools including LLMs to accelerate modeling and enhance decision-making within the scientific computing.